Water supply and sanitation in Chile: 1977–1988: The National Water Company SENDOS

 In 1977, the national public water and sanitation company SENDOS (Servicio Nacional de Obras Sanitarias) was created, which had 11 regional branches.
-The municipal utilities in Santiago and Valparaíso were corporatized and modernised.
+The municipal utilities in Santiago and Valparaíso were corporatized and modernized.
 During that time employment in the utilities was significantly reduced.

 The public utilities for Santiago and Valparaíso, EMOS (Empresa Metropolitana de Obras Sanitarias) and ESVAL (Empresa Sanitaria de Valparaiso) were strengthened through loans from the World Bank during that period.
-In parallel, the government of General Augusto Pinochet privatised the electricity and telecommunications sector.
+In parallel, the government of General Augusto Pinochet privatized the electricity and telecommunications sector.

 Water coverage during this period increased substantially from 78% in 1976 to 98% in 1988.
 Sewer coverage increased from 52% in 1976 to 82% in 1988.

 1988–1998: Corporatization and regulation

 In 1988, the Chilean people denied General Augusto Pinochet a new term in a referendum, thus passing a key step in the country's transition to democracy.
 Unlike the privatization and liberalization in other infrastructure sectors, reform of the water and sanitation sector was thus not imposed by the military government but initiated in a climate of democracy.

 Between 1988 and 1990, a number of legal reforms and the creation of new institutions had two principal objectives: